-With summer well and truly on the way, many of us will be dusting off the sports or DIY equipment or out in the garden.
+With summer well and truly on the way, many of us will be dusting off the sports kit or DIY equipment or out in the garden readying it for the long evenings.
 For some, this sudden flurry of activity can cause shoulder injuries.

 Whether you’re a tennis enthusiast or a keen gardener, you might be susceptible to shoulder impingement, which is usually irritation caused to tendons in your shoulder, often due to overuse or repetitive movements, resulting initially in inflammation and pain.

-While it’s a common condition, it can worsen and result in frozen shoulder if symptoms are ignored.
+While it’s a common condition, it can worsen and lead to secondary complications such as frozen shoulder if symptoms are ignored.
 Luckily that’s something we can help with.

 If you have shoulder pain or you need physiotherapy in Twickenham, read on to discover the symptoms of shoulder impingement and how it is treated.

 Also known as rotator cuff tendonitis, the condition can be caused by long-term overuse or from repetitive arm-intensive activity such as DIY, tennis or hedge trimming.
 This can irritate tendons that form the band of muscle called your rotator cuff, which secures your upper arm in its socket.

 When the rotator cuff swells, the tendon and the fat pad known as a bursa, which allow your rotator cuff to move smoothly, become pinched together in the space between your shoulder blade and the arm bone.

 Signs you may have shoulder impingement include:

 - pain around the top and outside of your shoulder

 - pain radiating from the front of your shoulder to the side of your arm